javierlopezbort/epipe/README.md

 # EPIPE: (E)pigenetics (PIPE)line

 **EPIPE** is a bioinformatics pipeline designed to analyze methylation data from microarrays.
-It automates the entire workflow, from processing raw data to identifying and annotating Differentially Methylated Positions (DMPs) and Regions (DMRs).
+It automates the entire workflow, from processing raw data to identifying and annotating differentially methylated positions (DMPs) and regions (DMRs).

-Key Features:

--   Fully automated pipeline for methylation analysis

--   Built on the targets framework for efficient and reproducible execution

--   Customizable configuration file for easy parameter adjustments

--   Users can modify and extend the pipeline for custom workflows
+Based on the `targets` toolkit, EPIPE ensures efficient and reproducible execution of every analysis step.
+It includes a customizable configuration file for easy parameter adjustments, allowing users to modify and extend the pipeline to fit their specific analysis needs.

 ## Installation

-You can install the development version of epipe with:
+Install the development version of epipe with:

 ``` r
 # install.packages("devtools")